Is Waterboarding Torture? Is Waterboarding Legal?

 Is Donald Trump right?

-In 2002 a memo signed, and written by Jay Bybee, former Assistant Attorney General, to then- White House Counsel to the President Alberto Gonzales.
+A legal argument was made in favor of waterboarding in a memo signed, and written by Jay Bybee, former Assistant Attorney General, to then- White House Counsel to the President Alberto Gonzales in 2002.
 Most believe the memo was written by John Yoo, former Deputy Assistant Attorney General in the Office of Legal Counsel (OLC).
 The memo was an attempt to clarify the standards of conduct under the UN Convention Against Torture.

 According to this letter, a pain must rise to a level that would “ordinarily be associated with a sufficiently serious physical condition or injury such as death, organ failure, or serious impairment of body functions” in order to qualify as torture.